AditiSatsangi/WeldScan/README.md

 # WeldScan
-This include study related to the real time application for the welding defect detection and classification.
+This is a study related to the real-time application for welding defect detection and classification.